Dr. Butch Losey

 A kind counselor, an objective counselor, a forthright counselor, a grounded counselor.

-Help for infidelity
+Counseling for infidelity

 Couples are traumatized when infidelity is discovered or disclosed and the clinician needs to help the couple implement immediate steps to prevent further damage to the relationship.
 Creating this stability is the first and necessary step to treatment.
 Once stability is restored, the deeper work of therapy can begin.